-If applicants, Australian Apprentice or students on whose behalf claims have been made, disagree with a decision about their assessment, they may ask Centrelink to review any decision affecting their eligibility or entitlement for ABSTUDY benefits, and/or any decision regarding debt recovery.
+If an applicant, Australian Apprentice or student on whose behalf a claim has been made, disagrees with a decision about their assessment, they may ask Centrelink to review any decision affecting their eligibility or entitlement for ABSTUDY benefits, and/or any decision regarding debt recovery.
 A third party can undertake the same review and appeal process where it is the applicant for the ABSTUDY entitlement, or it is the responsible debtor.